What Does it Mean to Engage with Customers?

 After realizing sustained improvements in operations, company CFOs especially have asked us, “OK, now what?
 Now that I can produce more, how does that help me make more money?”
 Ultimately, companies must increase their sales.
-Therefore you have to communicate and engage with customers and prospects more effectively than ever before.
+Therefore you have to communicate, engage with customers and prospects more effectively than ever before.
+What does it mean to engage with customers?

-3. Visuals help get buy-in from viewers: Pictures engage viewers to create their own mental version of your story.
+Pictures engage viewers to create their own mental version of your story.
 Visuals work like a framework, begging to be filled in and embellished.
 A viewer can’t help but fill in the gaps.
 Studies of electric activity in people’s brains show that stories create many more times the brain activity as do strictly factual presentations.
-So by presenting stories — with visuals being a near-instant way of conveying stories — you excite involvement.
+So by presenting stories — with visuals being a near-instant way of conveying stories — you excite involvement and enhance the customer experience.
 And through involvement, your prospects have “bought in” to your point of view, at least somewhat.
 And that change in perspective is exactly the point of communication.

 Using the Web to Engage With Customers